Katlego-Sh/alx-zero_day/0x03-git/README.md

-My read me in 0x03-git
+my README.md in this directory